OpenTechWare/eCommunityGarden/readme.txt

 /src/
     /Sketches/
-             /GardenMonitor/ - The GardenMonitor sketch that runs on the GardenMonitor arduino/sensors system.
+             /GardenManager/ - The GardenManager sketch that runs on the arduino/sensors system.
 /src/
     /WWW/                    - The ASP.NET/mono web application which displays the GardenMonitor data as graphs.
     /GardenManager.Core/     - The GardenManager library, used by the web application (or any .NET/mono project)